Marketcircle/AXElements/README.markdown

 ## Development

-Development of a stable release of AXElements is under way!
-The main focus is an overall refactoring to create a more robust core, end user features will become more consistent, and performance will increase.
-Documentation will be overhauled and more examples will be added.
-It will be magical, so we're code naming the next version "Clefairy".
+AXElements has reached a point where the main focus is now performance, features, and documentation.
+It will be magical, so we're code naming the next version "Clefable".

 ![The Moon](https://github.com/Marketcircle/AXElements/raw/gh-pages/images/next_version.png)